DEA Compliance and Defense for Labs and Pharmacies: Importing Drugs from China

 With approximately 97 percent of the United States’ antibiotics supply (and numerous other prescription medications) coming from China, labs and pharmacies have little choice but to rely on Chinese imports.
 However, the Chinese market is rife with counterfeits, and researchers, pharmacists, and pharmacy owners must be careful to avoid importing and dispensing illegitimate drugs.

 As the Council on Foreign Relations reported in August 2019, “a Department of Commerce study that found that 97 percent of all antibiotics in the United States came from China.”
-In the midst of the novel coronavirus (COVID-19) pandemic, the United States’ reliance on prescription drugs manufactured in China came into focus once again, with two primary questions being raised:
+In the midst of the recent pandemic, the United States’ reliance on prescription drugs manufactured in China came into focus once again, with two primary questions being raised:

 - How can patients be sure that medications they receive that are imported from China are legitimate?